 - Attendance and reports – Automatic attendance recording and analytics powered reports to ascertain learner progress, attentiveness, duration, time in/out, and attendance report.

-- SSL certificate – Proper encryption of hostname and all data on the host for improving your security, boosting performance, increasing customer trust, and improving SEO.
+- SSL certificate – SSL certificate helps in proper encryption of hostname and all data on the host for improving your security, boosting performance, increasing customer trust, and improving SEO.

 - Class moderation tools – Instructors must be able to control the camera, microphone, chat, screen sharing, and writing access for participants.
 They can allow or disallow any learner to enter or remove them from the class.